 The leadership skills, collaborative mindset, decision-making ability, passionate drive and knack for building relationships that are so fundamental to success are universal.

 The differences, then, are often situational.
-Certainly, the healthcare field underwent a major transformation with the implementation of the Affordable Care Act.
+Certainly, the healthcare sector underwent a major transformation with the Affordable Care Act.

 As a result, as noted by USC Sol Price professor Carol J. Geffner, Ph.D in an article on Trustee Governance, the boards of healthcare systems and hospitals found themselves being held to higher standards and working within a structure defined by new strategic and financial parameters.

-And with the new administration of President Donald Trump, the playing field certainly will continue to evolve, requiring boards and their members to be responsive, proactive and ever agile in their actions.
+With the new administration of President Trump, the playing field will continue to evolve, requiring boards, board members, and leaders aspiring to hold executive healthcare positions to be responsive, proactive and ever agile in their actions.

 4 Qualities of Transformational Leaders